 PAPAYA.
 This was shown to be effective in eliminating roundworms in pigs, it may work for your pet.
 As a supplement mature green papaya is a great source for digestive enzymes and provides the protein digestion of old muco-protein and parasites.
 If you don't have access to fresh papaya it can be purchased in powder form in health food stores.
 Just dose proportionally to your pets weight.

 CARROT (Finely Grated).
 Added to your pets daily diet, a couple of teaspoons up to 2 Tablespoons depending on the size of your pet can help keep the digestive track clean and less prone to worm infestations.

 BLACK WALNUT (Juglans nigra).
 This is a common anti-parasitic used in dogs and cats to treat tapeworms: most dosing schedules recommend 1 capsule of the ground herb per 20lbs of body weight.
 Black walnut should be used under professional supervision.
 DO NOT EXCEED DOSAGE.
 MORE IS NOT BETTER AND IT COULD BE HARMFUL (potential toxicity).
 Caution: Do Not Give Black Walnut to horses.
-Some horses are very sensitive to a fungal contaminate that can be found in walnut hulls.
+Horses are very sensitive to a fungal contaminate that can be found in walnut hulls.
 Due to safety issues (tannin and alkaloid levels that may lead to vomiting and diarrhea) we feel conventional dewormers (and other herbal deworming preparations) are much safer.